judussoari/Data_Cases/README.md

 # InterviewPrep
-Storing Datasets and code I wrote to prep for Tech Interviews
+Storing Datasets and code as a prep for upcoming Tech Interviews Data mainly taken from Kaggle